rojas-jesus/MindShift/README.md

 • Track Thoughts: Allows you to track your thoughts over the time.

+• AI Thought Analysis: Integrates with external AI service to analyze your thoughts patterns and provide insights.

 • Thoughts Charting: Observe the relationships and characteristics of your thoughts graphically.

 • Search And Filter Thoughts: Allows you to smart search and filter your thoughts easily, intuitively and accurately.